regexpressyourself/PracticeBuddy/README.md

 ## Contributing

-As always, I'm always happy to receive pull requests, questions/issues regarding code, and feature requests.
+As always, I'm very happy to receive pull requests, questions/issues regarding code, and feature requests.

 Practice Buddy is under active development, poised for a complete feature set by January 2018.
 If you are interested in contributing, check out the existing [projects](https://github.com/regexpressyourself/PracticeBuddy/projects) and [issues](https://github.com/regexpressyourself/PracticeBuddy/issues), and contact me if anything sounds interesting to you.